 "Huh?"

 "I just couldn't get past the mold.
 I can see now that it was a mistake.
 You wanted to surprise me, and you thought it would help me.
 I appreciate that now."

 I feel something dislodge in my chest.
 I don't know what to say.
-So I say what I have been saying for the past 55 years or so.
-"My fate is of little consequence ... if it can save the world that gave me birth!"
+So I say what I have been saying for the past 55 years or so. "

+"My fate is of little consequence... if it can save the world that gave me birth!"

 I can hear Don sigh, even over the wind.

 "Right, Steve" he says.
 "Of course."

 We'll survive the hike to the trailhead, the drive back to Portland, the unpacking.
 We'll survive family vacations.
-We'll survive family drama.
+We'll survive famly drama.
 (Don will tell me that if I write about our trip, "Please quote me as saying the story will be incomplete and mostly true.")
-We'll survive the next two years, a time when Don will meet a woman, and they will move in together, raise chickens, and plant a garlic patch.
-He will visit his son in Brooklyn many times, and in Portland he'll join a lawyers' support group, and when another man in the group says that he has been experiencing crippling despair and paralyzing anxiety and has decided that in order to improve, he needed to imagine the future he hoped for and pray to a power greater than himself, Don will ask, without meaning to be funny or mean, "Just in case, do you have a plan B?"
-Our hike in the woods coincided with a point in our lives when we were trying to ascertain exactly which of our not entirely welcome behavioral patterns might be malleable and subject to our best intentions and which ones we were simply doomed to endure.
-He will add a hot bath to precede his daily nap, and accept positions on the boards of three Portland nonprofits: one that helps adults suffering from mental illness, another serving homeless youth, and a third dedicated to preserving the Columbia Gorge.
+We'll survive the next two years, a time when Don will meet a woman, and they will move in together, raise chickens and plant a garlic patch.
+He will visit his son in Brooklyn many times and in Portland he'll join a lawyers support group, and when another man in the group says that he has been experiencing crippling despair and paralyzing anxiety and has decided that in order to improve, he needed to imagine the future he hoped for and pray to a power greater than himself, Don will ask, without meaning to be funny or mean, "Just in case, do you have a Plan B?"

+He will add a hot bath to precede his daily nap and accept positions on the boards of three Portland non-profits: one that helps adults suffering from mental illness, another serving homeless youth, and a third dedicated to preserving the Columbia Gorge.
 As a volunteer, he'll take the adults on hikes and the teenagers to a boxing gym owned by a man he has helped with legal issues over the years.
 He will find meaning and purpose but will continue to worry.
 I will continue to assure him that everything will be OK, to which he will invariably reply, "Sure, unless it won't."

 I will cut back on the Chubby Hubby and the Devil's Food Crumb Donuts.
-I will save enough money to rent a cabin in the woods for a month in the summer, where I will host my mother, sister, and nephew for two weeks.
-I will divest myself of all but three Hawaiian shirts, as well as toss the Bowflex Xtreme2 and both Owl Optical Wallet Lights.
+I will save enough money to rent a cabin in the woods for a month in the summer, where I will host my mother, sister and nephew for two weeks.
+I will divest myself of all but three Hawaiian shirts, as well as toss The Bowflex Xtreme2 and both Owl Optical Wallet Lights.
 I will take the seven sets of Lightup Magic Thumbs from their special box on my bookshelf only on special occasions.
 Except for a set of Perfect Pushup Rotating Handles, which are, after all, health related, I will cease infomercial-inspired shopping.

 But all that occurs later.
-At the moment, there is only the two of us, and the trail, and the wind, and the scudding clouds, and bright blue sky.
+At the moment, there is only the two of us, and the trail, and the wind, and the scudding clouds and bright blue sky.
 Brothers.
 I stop, tilt my face to the warming sun.

 "A perfect end to a perfect trip," I say.

 Don stops, too, lifts his face to the exact same sun.
 The river, deep and cold, surges past.
 He shades his eyes, He studies the sky.

 "True," he says.
 "Even if it rains."

-Lead Photo: Courtesy Steve Friedman